Pixboost/pixboost-react/README.md

 npm install --save pixboost-react
 ```

-There are two component that's library provides:
+There are two components that library provides:
-* Image for standard images
 * Picture for responsive images.
+* Image for static images.

 Library supports React version 14+.